 - Find out where you can register with a new GP.

-- If you're in touch with your community mental health team (CMHT) or crisis team, make sure you let them know that you're moving and find out how you can access the support you want in your new home.
+- If you're in touch with your community mental health team (CMHT) or crisis team, let them know that you're moving.
+Find out how you can access the support you want in your new home.

-If you're starting work, it's important to think about how you'll manage your mental health in this new environment.
+If you're starting work or returning to a job after your course, it's important to think about how you'll manage your mental health in this new environment.

 - Read our information about talking to your manager about your mental health.